Plato-solutions/scandipwa-storybook/README.md

 > Replace <scandipwa_component> with the component name defined inside the ScandiPWA component library

+**Example:**

+1. Run `scandipwa override component RangeSelector` in a console
+2. Choose things to extend in RangeSelector.component.js: Select RangeSelector by pressing <space>
+3. What would you like to do with styles?
+*Keep* - use predefined styling;
+*Extend* - use predefined styling with ability to apply a new ones;
+*Override* - Create a completely new styling file without keeping predefined ones.

 #### Create a story for a component

 Inside your `src/stories` directory create a file `<scandipwa_component>.stories.js`.
+Test your component by writting an apropriate story for it.
 From this point you're good to go.

 Run `yarn storybook` or `npm run storybook` script to start your Storybook UI.

 ### Story example

+> Note: Replace <root_dirname> placeholder inside component and stories files to whatever root directory name you have in camelcase. **For example:** scandi-storybook-project -> ScandiStorybookProject

 `src/component/RangeSelector/RangeSelector.component.js`: